guilhermebreda/BI/README.md

 # Operations Intelligence Analyst Challenge

-This repository contains my submission for the **Operations Intelligence Analyst** technical challenge at CloudWalk.
+This repository contains my submission for the **Operations Intelligence Analyst** technical challenge.

 ## Introduction

-Hi, my name is **Guilherme Breda Rezende**, and this repository contains my solution for the **Operations Intelligence Analyst Challenge at CloudWalk**.
+Hi, my name is **Guilherme Breda Rezende**, and this repository contains my solution for the **Operations Intelligence Analyst Challenge**.

 My approach combined **exploratory data analysis in Python** (to understand transaction patterns, KPIs, and anomalies) with an **interactive dashboard in Google Looker Studio** (to deliver clear, executive-friendly insights).
 I also proposed an **AI-powered assistant** to automate KPI tracking and anomaly detection, turning daily operations into actionable intelligence.